adaptivecomputing/plugins-mws/native/README.md

 <div class="webservice-sections">This section will be replaced by MWS with the exposed web service sections</div>

-# Initially Created Plugins

-If MWS is configured in the Moab Cloud Suite, a plugin called "cloud-native" will be created on startup.
-This may be used to report additional node and virtual machine information to MWM.

 # How It Works

 The Native plugin type imitates the Moab Resource Manager Native interface.
 All resources reported through this interface